bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 # TODO
 * Real moves should not pass pitch sets to game?

-* Util to position domino based on placement
-    * Util to transform translate has errors
+* Figure out responsive board thing now
+* Permanent solution for wide board
+    * Other than z-index
+    * Will eventually want user to be able to hover over dominoes

-    * Unit test
+* Unit tests
+    * getIsPlacementUpsideDown
+    * All render boards
+        * Update zIndex tests
+    * Confirm manually

 * Pool and players need max width
     * Make responsive